HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

 ## Semantics of TAFFO pragmas
  - VARNAME = name of the variable that's being annotated.
  - FUNNAME = name of the function where VARNAME is declared, and where VARNAME has its scope.
+Global variables are not declared inside any function: in this case no function name must be provided (that's why FUNNAME is optional).

  When the semantics of the annotation does not make sense(i.e. a mispelled varName or funName, or the function of varName is not the one declared in funName, etc...), unfortunately no warning is generated, and the pragma is ignored (so be careful!).